 Widely considered to be the "voice of labor" in our state, the Washington State Labor Council, AFL-CIO, represents and provides services for hundreds of local unions throughout Washington state.

 The WSLC’s core programs are legislative advocacy, political action, communications and media relations, plus assistance with organizing campaigns.
 Learn more about the services we provide our affiliated unions and directly to workers.

 The WSLC is a voluntary organization.
 All union locals and councils that are affiliated with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) are eligible to affiliate.
 Some unions outside the AFL-CIO may also affiliate via the Solidarity Charter program or the AFL-CIO/NEA Labor Solidarity Partnership.

 Although not every AFL-CIO local or council is affiliated, the WSLC represents the official position of the AFL-CIO in Washington state.
 It operates by consensus and has no legal or constitutional authority to impose a position or policy on any local union or trade council.

 WSLC Directory — Each year, the WSLC publishes a Directory of Union Organizations in Washington State.
-(Download the latest edition.)
-Unions that would like to submit changes to their organization’s principal officer, address or contact information, should fill out this form.
+The latest edition for 2020-21 was published electronically only.
+(Click here to download it.)
+Unions that would like to submit corrections/updates to their organization’s listing in the WSLC Directory — principal officer, phone, address or contact information — should fill out and submit this form.

 WSLC officers are elected by affiliated members every four years.
 The elected officers are the President, the Secretary-Treasurer and the 32 Vice Presidents, who together comprise the WSLC Executive Board.
 The board meets quarterly and establishes the WSLC’s policies and programs in between conventions.